The abelian state hidden subgroup problem: Learning stabilizer groups and beyond: Learning stabilizer groups

 for all $x\in\mathbb{Z}_{d}^{2n}$, and the POVM is given by

 Hence, the output distribution $q_\psi=\tr \big (\Pi_y\; (\ket{\psi}\bra{\psi})^{\otimes D} \big)$ is given by

-In the qubit case, where $d=2$ and $D=4$, \cref{eq:qgoal} is precisely the distribution obtained via Bell difference sampling \cite{grossSchurWeylDuality2021, grewalEfficientLearningQuantum2024}.
-Hence, in the qubit case, our unifying approach recovers the established strategy for solving the hidden stabilizer group problem.
-However, the approach also naturally generalizes to qudits.
+In the qubit case, where $d=2$ and $D=4$, \cref{eq:povm-weyl} is the Bell difference sampling POVM \cite{grossSchurWeylDuality2021, grewalEfficientLearningQuantum2024}.
+Hence, in the qubit case, Fourier sampling corresponds exactly to known algorithms for learning stabilizer groups.
+However, the approach also naturally generalizes to qudits, where such algorithms were not previously known.

 The projective measurement $\Pi_y$ from \Cref{eq:povm-weyl} can be implemented by measuring in the common eigenbasis of the $R(x) = W_x^{\otimes D}$ for all $ x\in \mathbb{Z}_{d}^{2n}$.
 We comment on this eigenbasis in the subsection below.
-Here, by virtue of our general result, \cref{thm:sample-complexity}, we arrive at the following theorem. \begin{thm}[Unified hidden stabilizer group algorithm] There is an efficient non-adaptive quantum algorithm for the hidden stabilizer group problem on $n$ qudits which uses $O\left(n\log d/(d\epsilon) \right)$ copies of the unknown state and runs in polynomial time, requiring circuits of depths $O(d)$ acting coherently on at most $d$ copies at a time using no additional auxiliary systems. \end{thm} Lastly, we observe that computational difference sampling, another primitive from the stabilizer learning literature \cite{grewalEfficientLearningQuantum2024, HinscheSingleCopyStabilizer}, also fits within our framework.
+Here, by virtue of our general result, \cref{thm:sample-complexity}, we arrive at the following theorem. \begin{thm}[Unified hidden stabilizer group algorithm] There is an efficient non-adaptive quantum algorithm for the hidden stabilizer group problem on $n$ qudits which uses $O\left(n \log d \max\{d, 1/\epsilon\} \right)$ copies of the unknown state and runs in polynomial time, requiring circuits of depths $O(d)$ acting coherently on at most $d$ copies at a time using no additional auxiliary systems. \end{thm} Lastly, we observe that computational difference sampling, another primitive from the stabilizer learning literature \cite{grewalEfficientLearningQuantum2024, hinscheSingleCopyStabilizerTesting2025}, also can be viewed as Fourier sampling.
 It involves measuring two copies of an $n$-qubit state vector $\ket{\psi}$ in the computational basis and combining the outcomes via bitwise XOR.
 This approach enables learning $Z$-like stabilizers of $\ket{\psi}$ (up to phase) using only single-copy measurements.
-This measurement routine fits into our framework by choosing $G=\mathbb{Z}_2^n$ and the representation $R:a \mapsto W_{(a, 0^n)}^{\otimes 2} = Z^a \otimes Z^a$ on two copies of the Hilbert space.
-Then, with the characters labelled by $b\in \mathbb{Z}_2^n$ and given by $\chi_b(a) = (-1)^{a\cdot b}$, the POVM from \cref{eq:povm} becomes
+This measurement routine corresponds to Fourier sampling with respect to $G=\mathbb{Z}_2^n$ and the representation $R:a \mapsto W_{(a, 0^n)}^{\otimes 2} = Z^a \otimes Z^a$ on two copies of the Hilbert space.
+Then, with the characters labelled by $b\in \mathbb{Z}_2^n$ and given by $\chi_b(a) = (-1)^{a\cdot b}$, the character POVM from \cref{eq:povm} becomes

 This is precisely the computational difference sampling POVM given in Ref.\ \cite{grewalEfficientLearningQuantum2024}.
 This correspondence readily also generalizes to qudits.